RayPS/MacroPad/README.md

 `yarn install`

-`yarn run dev` to start web development or `yarn run build` to build the html PROGREM for the firmware.
+`yarn run dev` to start web development or `yarn run build` to build the html PROGMEM for the firmware.

 (After `yarn run build`, you can perform an upload in PlatformIO again)